mak-cell/REST_Passenger_FBV/README.md

 # REST_Passenger_FBV
-This is a API App Based on Django Rest Framework - Which perform basic crud operation using function based api.
+This is a API App Based on Django Rest Framework -\n Which perform basic crud operation using function based api.
 @api_view
 Below are the API's
 GET http://127.0.0.1:8000/passenger/ - For Getting all Passenger List from DB